Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-Clue 1 clearly points to 'song' by describing musical compositions.
-Clue 2 clearly points to 'poem', describing written words for an audience.
-They are both highly effective at misdirecting the player.
+The fake clues directly point to the incorrect choices.
+One refers to musical compositions (song) and the other to carefully chosen words (poem).
+Neither relates to the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices